de314/js-blockchain/README.md

 increasing because more and more nodes are joining the cluster.
 That means that there are more random guessing per second, and therefore one of the machines is more likely to find the correct nonce.
-So we just have to increase the difficulty by selecting a smaller target or max value for valid blockHashes.
+So we just have to increase the difficulty by selecting a smaller target value for valid blockHashes.

 # What is happening?

-This demo allows you to enter messages.
+Instead of transactions, this demo allows you to enter text messages.
 These messages are supplied an ID and timestamp and stored in a JSON object.
-Just type a message in the text box and press [ENTER].
+Just type a message in the text box and press `[ENTER]`.

 You can then generate a new block by clicking the button.
 This will kick off a process that will attempt to generate a new block hash.